Drozerah/freeCodeCamp-work/Javascript_Algorithms_And_Data_Structures_Certification/Basic_Algorithm_Scripting/README.md

 # FreeCodeCamp - Basic Algorithm Scripting

-## Skills : 14/16 chalenges resolved
+## Skills : 15/16 chalenges resolved

-- [ ]  1 - Convert Celsius to Fahrenheit
+- [x]  1 - Convert Celsius to Fahrenheit
 - [x]  2 - Reverse a String
 - [x]  3 - Factorialize a Number
 - [x]  4 - Find the Longest Word in a String